mrterranova/gifAPI/README.md

 ### Features Included

   * Features included in my project incorporates a hidden theme.
 The user is invited to discover the theme based on a trail of clues I left behind on the page.
 Once a certain number of terms are found then the screen will change.

+  * Hints: Think about "SPACE" and you'll do fine finding the hidden theme.

   * Mobile Responsive